Diuresis: Rebound diuresis

-Rebound diuresis refers to the sudden resurgence of urine flow that occurs during convalescence from acute kidney injury.
+Rebound diuresis refers to the sudden resurgence of urine flow that occurs during recovery from acute kidney injury.
 In acute kidney injury, particularly acute tubular necrosis, the tubules become blocked with cellular matter, particularly necrotic sloughing of dead cells.
 This debris obstructs the flow of filtrate, which results in reduced output of urine.
 The arterial supply of the nephron is linked to the filtration apparatus (glomerulus), and reduced perfusion leads to reduced blood flow; usually this is the result of pre-renal pathology.

 The kidney's resorptive mechanisms are particularly energetic, using nearly 100% of the O2 supplied.
 Thus, the kidney is particularly sensitive to reduction in blood supply.

 This phenomenon occurs because renal flow is restored prior to the normal resorption function of the renal tubule.
 As shown by the graph, urine flow recovers rapidly and subsequently overshoots the typical daily output (between 800 mL and 2L in most people).
 Since the kidney's resorption capacity takes longer to re-establish, there is a minor lag in function that follows recovery of flow.
 A good reference range for plasma creatinine is between 0.07 - 0.12 mmol/L.

 Immersion diuresis

 Immersion diuresis is caused by immersion of the body in water (or equivalent liquid).
 It is mainly caused by lower temperature and by pressure.

 The temperature component is caused by water drawing heat away from the body and causing vasoconstriction of the cutaneous blood vessels within the body to conserve heat.
 The body detects an increase in the blood pressure and inhibits the release of vasopressin (also known as antidiuretic hormone (ADH)), causing an increase in the production of urine.
 The pressure component is caused by the hydrostatic pressure of the water directly increasing blood pressure.
 Its significance is indicated by the fact that the temperature of the water does not substantially affect the rate of diuresis.
 Partial immersion of only the limbs does not cause increased urination.
-Thus, the hand in warm water trick (immersing the hand of a sleeping person in water to make him/her urinate) has no support from the mechanism of immersion diuresis.
+Thus, the hand in warm water trick (immersing the hand of a sleeping person in water to make them urinate) has no support from the mechanism of immersion diuresis.
 On the other hand, sitting up to the neck in a pool for a few hours clearly increases the excretion of water, salts, and urea.